krak3n/gofig/README.md

 [![Go Version][goversion-image]][goversion-url]
 [![Documentation][doc-image]][doc-url]

 GoFig is a configuration loading library for Go.
-It aims to provide a simple and intuitive API that is unopinionated for all your configuration loading needs.
+It aims to provide a simple, flexible and decoupled API for all your configuration loading needs.

 * **Status**: PoC (Proof of Concept)